saima-tithi/FastViromeExplorer-Doc/index.md

 <li>A text file containing the list of reference genomes along with the genome length</li>
 </ol>

 The text file should have four columns seperated by tab.
 Those four columns are virus-id, virus-name, virus-taxonomy, and genome-length.
 The 1st and last column must have values.
 For 2nd and 3rd columns, you can put "N/A" if those values are not available.
+This file should not have any header.
 Two list of viruses are already given with the source of FastViromeExplorer, the default virus list (ncbi-viruses-list.txt) containg all NCBI RefSeq viruses and the IMG/VR virus list (imgvr-viruses-list.txt).
 You need to create a similar list for your custom database.

 An example of the virus list from "ncbi-viruses-list.txt":